tbrowder/Mi6-Helper/README.md

 SYNOPSIS
 ========

-NOTE: The next version will remove all 'provides' methods except the use of the hidden file.
+NOTE: This version removes all 'provides' methods except the use of the hidden file.

     use Mi6::Helper
     $ mi6-helper new=Foo::Bar  # Uses the 'provides' text in hidden file